 tactics (trained to military + law enforcement) drew immediate scrutiny from investigators.
 CBS News has learned these tactics were witnessed both OUTSIDE + INSIDE the Capitol Building.
 NOTE: These tactics are commonly used in hostile, unknown environments to clear rooms + reach— Catherine Herridge (@CBS_Herridge) January 14, 2021

 But wait, Congress is moving to impeach Trump on the basis that he incited the riot and fomented an insurrection, right?
 That was the allegation lobbed by the Left.
 But this development at the FBI sort of torpedoes the incitement aspect of the narrative, no?
+At the very least, it generates scrutiny of it.
 There’s a host of nutty stuff going on here.
 We have Democrats alleging Republican members of Congress gave these Capitol Building rioters "reconnaissance" tours prior to the January 6 rally.
 We have some alleging that Capitol Police were involved.
 It’s an inside job — all of this is being lobbed without any evidence.
 Will something be found to corroborate any of this?
 Maybe — but as of now, you simply cannot toss out allegations that explosive without proof.
 One could argue that’s peddling…conspiracy theories.
 Either way, it could be that the entire narrative behind impeaching Trump just got gutted — but it doesn’t matter.
 First, Trump is gone in less than a week.
 Second, while there will be more GOP votes in the Senate for a conviction, it won’t reach the two-thirds majority and Trump will be able to run again in 2024.